Skip to main content

 Do I need to finish my antibiotic?

-The bottom line: take your antibiotic for as long as your doctor tells you.
+The bottom line: take your antibiotic for as long as your doctor tells you to take it.

 Historically you may have been told to always finish all of your prescribed antibiotic, even if you feel 100% better.
 The thinking was that antibiotic resistance could occur if you stop short of your full course of therapy.

-But some experts are now advising that long courses are not always needed and could actually be fueling the antibiotic resistance trend.
+But some experts have suggested that long courses are not always needed and could actually be fueling the antibiotic resistance trend.
 The American College of Physicians (ACP) published a guideline in 2021 entitled "ACP Best Practice Advice: Shorter course of antibiotics may be appropriate for some common infections".

-Because there is no overall guiding principle, take your antibiotic for as long as your doctor states.
-Sometimes treatment length may need to be extended if the infection does not clear, if you are immunocompromised, pregnant, or recently had treatment for a bacterial infection.
+Because there is no overall guiding principle, take your antibiotic for as long as your doctor tells you.
+Sometimes treatment length may need to be extended if the infection does not clear, if you have a compromised immune system, you are pregnant, or you recently had treatment for a bacterial infection.

 How can vaccines help?